kastras/metricbeat/README.md

-Role Name
+Automated install metricbeat
 =========

-This role made a instalation of metricbeat on the list of servers.
+This role made a instalation of metricbeat on the list of servers, start and enable it.

 Requirements
 ------------